InternetRalsei/InternetRalsei/README.md

 ## My current projects
 - [WixView - Making Wix websites a breeze!](https://github.com/ralzitech/wixview)
-  - WixView is a project which I started with [Jibbosh](https://github.com/jibbosh) that allows users to view Wix websites without the annoying "This website was created with Wix" banner at the top of the screen.
-I started this project in March 2025, and is on it's first release
+  - WixView is a project which I started with [Jibbosh](https://github.com/jibboshh) that allows users to view Wix websites without the annoying "This website was created with Wix" banner at the top of the screen.
+We started this project in March 2025, and is on it's first release

 ## Contact

 If you do wish to contact me, keep in mind that I use :3, <3, and :) often, and I try to keep my responses as short as possible.
-If you need a full version of what I'm trying to say, ask me.
+If you need a full version of what I'm trying to say, please say it straight up.

 - Discord: RalziTech
-- Email: RalziTech@gmail.com
+- Email: RalziTech@zsh.one

 ## Socials?